jevrii/storm_white/docs/stat/3602/ch5.md

     The mle $\hat{\theta}$ is a function of $X-Y$ according to (previous part).
 If it were unbiased for $\theta$, then it must be identical to the UMVU estimator by Rao-Blackwell Theorem.
 That the two estimates differ on the data, which has a positive probability to be observed, implies that $\hat{\theta}$ cannot be unbiased for $\theta$.

+!!! quote "Tutorial 9"
+    ... calculate MLE which is biased then multiply it by a constant to make it unbiased

+    ... calculate CRLB

+    ... calculate variance of MLE using elementary techniques

+    The CRLB is not attained by the unbiased estimator.
+In fact, as $T$ is a complete sufficient statistic, the CRLB cannot be attained by any unbiased estimator.

+    (Re: Only **one** function of $T$ is unbiased estimator)

 ??? example
     ![ch5 rao blackwell eg](../images/ch5_rao_blackwell_eg.png)